Gia90/X5-mini-camera_augentix-HC1703_reverse/README.md

 Bootloader: U-Boot 2016.03 (Aug 17 2023 - 18:00:58 +0800)
 ...

+## Firmware

+The factory U-boot bootloader tries to read a firmware upgrade file named `xyx.upgrade.bin` and a `xyx.config` config file from the sd card to upgrade the firmware.

-## OTA Firmware header
+### Firmware upgrade file header

-The u-boot bootloader checks for a valid header in order to proceed with upgrading the firmware.
+The firmware upgrade file must have a valid header in order to be accepted by the bootloader and be flashed.
 The header size is 64 bytes.
 This is the header layout: